University: London School of Economics

 Undergraduate degree: Economics

-Typically, competition and regulatory work includes merger control under the Enterprise Act 2002 and the EU Merger Regulation, regulatory and court proceedings under the Competition Act 1998 and EU legislation, issues arising from sector-specific regulation, state aid, and public sector and utility procurement issues.
-There has been significant reform of both UK and EU competition law and practice in recent years, and further proposals are being considered.
-An interesting recent development in the area is the reform of the cartel offence giving rise to criminal liability for individuals.
-Private competition law actions are also a particular area to watch, with both the UK and EU authorities keen to encourage such suits.
+Typically, competition and regulatory work includes merger control under the Enterprise Act 2002 and the EU Merger Regulation, regulatory and court proceedings under the Competition Act 1998 and EU legislation, issues arising from sector-specific regulation, state aid, consumer protection, and public sector and utility procurement issues.
+There has been significant reform of both UK and EU competition law and practice in recent years, and further developments are being considered.
+The reform of the cartel offence giving rise to criminal liability for individuals has been an interesting development, along with the increase in private competition law actions.

-Danica describes what are currently interesting times for competition law, citing technological advances and the uncertain political climate as particular catalysts for change.
+Danica describes what are currently interesting times for competition law, citing technological advances, an increase in focus on areas such as sustainability and consumer protection, and the uncertain political climate in light of Brexit as particular catalysts for change.
 “The Competition and Markets Authority – CMA – and other regulators are considering a number of different issues, including digital technological advances and innovation, which are posing interesting issues from a competition law perspective,” she observes.
-“And of course, depending on the economic situation going forward, Brexit may result in more merger control filings if companies are required to notify both the European Commission and the CMA – and it may also lead to parallel abuse of dominance and cartel investigations by the European and UK authorities.”

 Finding the right fit